777Aayush777/Rock-paper-scissors/README.md

 # Rock-paper-scissors

-This is a simple rock, paper and scissors game played in browser's console.
+This is a simple rock, paper and scissors game using HTML and Javascript played in browser's console.
 This is from the Odin-project assignment.